 In addition to the deadlines discussed above, another reason exists to move quickly on unpaid wage claims.
 Unpaid wages are only recovered from the employer.
 Often an employer does not pay wages because it does not have the money.
 It may owe many employees wages.
 A key concern is that the employer will declare bankruptcy to avoid paying unpaid wages.
 Although employees can pursue claims with the bankruptcy court, the bankruptcy court may limit what claims survive.
 Even if you can bring a claim to the bankruptcy court there is no guarantee you will receive your wages.

 For these and many other reasons, it is important that you act quickly when you discover unpaid wages.
 If you believe you have not received your full wages you should seek the counsel of an employment attorney.
-Visit the unpaid wage and overtime pay page to learn more about your rights and how an employment lawyer can help.
+Learn more about how unpaid wage lawyers in Texas can help you recover what you are owed.